I’ve visited hundreds of organic, healthy living sites and I’m amazed that most even consider pork a food.

 1. Elmer A. Josephson, God’s Key to Health and Happiness, (Fleming H. Revel Co., N.J., 1962), p 48.

 3. Laird S. Godsborough, “Pork”, Reader’s Digest, March, 1950

 4. O.S.
 Parrett, M.D.
 Diseases of Food Animals, (Southern Publishing Association, Nashville, TN), pp 8-11.

 5. (Also) Shahrazad Ali, How Not To Eat Pork, Civilized Publ, Philadelphia, PA, 1985.

 Article used by permission by Katy Chamberlin, Freedom of Health.

 This book begins with the author’s attention-grabbing personal story.
 Hope Egan was raised as a Jew but only discovered what the Bible really says about eating after she became a Christian.

 She shares the challenges she had to face when she tried to share her new-found Bible truth with her husband.
 This book includes a simple-to-understand overview, in plain words, of the difference s between clean and unclean meats.

 The author presents a balanced explanation of eating biblically, and explains where some of the non-biblical traditions (such as separating milk and meat) come from.
 Egan addresses the verses that most Christians use to rationalize that all foods are clean (Mark 7 and Acts 10).
-She uses basic hermeneutic principles to properly interpret the text.
+She uses basic hermeneutic principles to properly interpret the texts.

 PLUS: Man Alive!
 There’s More! in addition extra pages are included by by FFOZ Educational Director and Bible teacher D. Thomas Lancaster, Man Alive!